Wake-up-Freeman/OLD-ODISEO/docs/full-node/run-a-full-terra-node/updates-and-additional.md

 ```
 ### Rosetta

-Integrate Terra with Coinbase via the Rosetta API.
+Integrate Daodiseo with Coinbase via the Rosetta API.
 Rosetta is an open-source API that organizes blockchain data into a standardized format, making it easy for developers to build cross-chain applications.
 Instead of creating specific code for each chain, Rosetta allows different blockchains to integrate into any exchange that uses Rosetta API.

 For more information, visit the [Rosetta docs site](https://www.rosetta-api.org/docs/welcome.html).